 If you have worked with me before, you have seen how I go beyond the case and advise you on avoiding future trademark problems as well.

 I am not going to ask for a tremendous retainer (as many do).

 Charges for my services will remain 'a-la-carte' and as situations arise.

 In the online store, I now offer help by the 1/2 hour and 1 hour.
 This is for ongoing work, answers to questions in the process, consulting via phone and/or email - and enables me to be paid without requiring a substantial retainer.

 Thanks very much and I look forward to helping you.

 Please always let me know if you have any questions or concerns.

-retainer, still 'a-la-carte' and as needed.
+Still no retainer, still 'a-la-carte' and as needed.